ErickMwangi/Countries-API/README.md

 The `filter()` function takes an array of countries and filters them by region or by search term, depending on which filter is active.
 The `show()` function takes an array of countries and two filtered arrays and shows or hides each country element based on whether it is in the intersection of the two filtered arrays.

+* to view it live  in browser "[https://countries-api-11.netlify.app/]"

 ## Known Bugs
 ___